Invocabit me. Psalm 91

 [Psalm 91] The Lord shall defend thee under his wings, and thou shalt be safe under his feathers: his faithfulness and truth shall be thy shield and buckler.

 Below are plainsong renditions of the Psalms as published in the Saint Dunstan’s Plainsong Psalter.

 The Propers for the First Sunday in Lent are taken from Psalm 91, a Psalm that rings the changes on the certainty of God’s defense of those who trust in him.
 Derek Kidner writes that “This is a psalm for danger: for times of exposure and encirclement or of challenging the power of evil.”

 In today’s Gospel we read that Satan — with wicked irony — misquotes this Psalm to tempt our Lord into a posture of arrogant presumption.
 Despite that infamous misuse of this text, the confidence that the Psalm conveys — especially in the face of evil assaults — is re-iterated time and again throughout today’s liturgy.

 Perhaps the most distinctive image used in Psalm 91 to describe this promised security is that of a protective mother bird, guarding her young under her wing, beneath her feathers.
 The delicacy of feathers are transformed by her love into the invulnerability of a shield.
 That imagery is first introduced in the long Tract for today, then repeated in the Offertory and Communion proper.

 Giovanni Pierluigi da Palestrina’s setting of this Offertory — Scapulis suis — is one of the most frequently performed of all his works (our choir sings it on average every other year as Lent commences).
-Below is a performance by the Choir of Trinity College, Cambridge, conducted by Richard Marlow.
+Below is a performance by the Lacock Scholars, singing at St. Cuthbert’s Church, Earl’s Court, London.
 The Latin text for the motet along with an English translation is presented below the embedded video.